GreatCowBASIC/Demonstration_Sources/Vendor_Boards/PIC-40_Prototype_Board/README.md

 This GIT contains the latest user contributed demonstrations.

-The baseline set of demonstrations was created at version 1.00.xx of the Great Cow BASIC distrubution.
+The baseline set of demonstrations was created at version 1.00.xx of the GCBASIC distrubution.

-For more information on Great Cow BASIC see http://gcbasic.sourceforge.net/Typesetter/index.php/Home
+For more information on GCBASIC see http://gcbasic.sourceforge.net/Typesetter/index.php/Home

 You will find the downloads plus lots and lots of useful information.

-Enjoy Great Cow BASIC - use the power of the microcontroller properly!
+Enjoy GCBASIC - use the power of the microcontroller properly!

 :-)